tasmota/docs/docs/Scripting-Language.md

 [Smart Meter Interface](Smart-Meter-Interface)

+###  >y

+on devices without a file system a configuration string may be defined here, e.g. for universal display driver (display.ini)

 If a variable does not exist, `???` is displayed for commands

 If a Tasmota `SENSOR` or `STATUS` or `RESULT` message is not generated or a `Var` does not exist the destination variable is ==NOT== updated.

 ## Special Variables